-Energy and Justice for All
+Energy and Justice for All (on hiatus)

 Are you concerned about global warming?
 The Energy and Justice for All committee is concerned, and they are taking action to organize the church to do something about it.
 Energy and Justice for All committee members strive to encourage UUs and the broader public to take personal and political action in response to the crisis of climate change.
 They hope that together we will be able to envision and create a new more just, greener local and global economy.

 Contact: Roger Lemons.